Canon EOS R3 at a glance:

-To recap, the EOS R3 is Canon’s super-fast, action-focused, professional full-frame mirrorless camera.
+To recap, the EOS R3 is Canon’s super-fast, action-focused, professional full-frame mirrorless camera, but is it the best Canon mirrorless camera ever?
 Indeed, the firm says this is the fastest and most capable camera it’s ever made, being capable of shooting at 30 frames per second in full resolution 24MP raw.
 It can also record 6K raw video at 60 frames per second.

 But arguably its most exciting feature is a new twist on an old Canon technology, eye-control focus.
 This means the camera can detect what the user is looking at in the viewfinder, and then autofocus on it.
 This futuristic-sounding feature was found on several of the firm’s film SLRs in the 1990s, but the big difference lies in the way it now works in concert with subject recognition technology.